 If you’re getting married do please get in touch to discuss your wedding photography – whether that’s a full-scale wedding in the future, or for a bespoke package for a smaller wedding with the current restriction on numbers, I can accommodate and tailor packages to suit your plans.
 Drop me a line to find out more!

-I started coverage at Penshurst, documenting the ceremony room details and capturing guest arrivals, whilst eagerly awaiting the bride and groom’s arrival in their vintage car!
+I started coverage at Penshurst, documenting the ceremony room details and then photographing guest arrivals, whilst eagerly awaiting the bride and groom’s arrival in their vintage car!

 Soon it was time to go inside – masks on other than bride and groom unfortunately.
 While the bride and groom had their final talk with the registrars, the guests settled into the Sunderland Room to await their entry.